cavaliercoder/cavaliercoder.github.io/_posts/2018-01-13-optimized-abs-for-int64-in-go.md

 inlined into `WithStdLib`.

 Since our `WithASM` function cannot be inlined, each caller incurs the overhead of a function call.
-This means allocating a stack, copying in arguments, branching the program pointer, etc.
+This means writing a stack frame, copying in arguments, branching the program pointer, etc.

 What if we even the playing field and disable inlining on our other Go